 Generate Barcode Method

+Not all partners have this available.
 This involves showing the generated barcode from the GCash app.
-Take note that you can set the cash-in amount even before you leave home, since the validity of the cash-in is 3 hours.
+You can set the cash-in amount even before you leave home, since the validity of the cash-in is 3 hours.

 You just need to show the barcode or the number code to the shop that supports it.
-Here is the list:
+Here are some merchants that support Generate Barcode:

 - SM Supermarket

-For 7-11, they use the Cliqq machine to cash-in.
-You need to put in the amount, and the GCash mobile number.
-After you get the slip from the machine, you need to queue up in the cashier to pay.
+For 7-Eleven, you can use the Cliqq kiosk machine to cash-in.
+You need to put in the amount and the GCash mobile number to generate the cash-in barcode slip.
+After you get the slip from the machine, you need to queue up at the cashier to pay.

 What if I don’t get the cash-in from 7-11?